McDegens-DAO/mcburn-js/README.md

 In some cases multiple transactions are required to burn a stubborn cNFT.

+**Example:**

-For example if there are > 23 proofs passed in the ix, there will first be a tx to create a *Helper ALT* prior to the burn transaction.
+If there are > 23 proofs passed in the ix, there will first be a tx to create a *Helper ALT* prior to the burn transaction.
+The *Helper ALT* is used in this case to store the extra proofs that would blow the tx size limit.
+The source in this repo was written to

 **Recouping ALT Rent**